Verifying Procedural Programs via Constrained Rewriting Induction

-\begin{bottomstuff} This work is supported by the Austrian Science Fund (FWF) international project I963, the Japan Society for the Promotion of Science (JSPS), and Nagoya University's Graduate Program for Real-World Data Circulation Leaders from \emph{MEXT}, Japan.
+\begin{bottomstuff} This work is supported by Austrian Science Fund (FWF) international project I963, Marie Sk\l{}odowska-Curie action ``HORIP'' (H2020-MSCA-IF-2014, 658162), the Japan Society for the Promotion of Science (JSPS), and Nagoya University's Graduate Program for Real-World Data Circulation Leaders from \emph{MEXT}, Japan.